IBM/mt-rag-benchmark/docs/MTRAGEval/README.md

 ### Evaluation Scripts

-Retrieval and Generation Evaluation Scripts are available on the GitHub repo!
+Evaluation and Format Checker scripts are available on the GitHub repo!
 Please visit the evaluation [README](https://github.com/IBM/mt-rag-benchmark/blob/main/scripts/evaluation/README.md) for more information.

-⌛ Coming Soon: Validation Script

 ### 🏆 Leaderboard Ranking